smknstd/laravel-missing-translation/README.md

     ]
 ```

-Then to set up the fallback system you need to call static method on the facade Spatie\Translatable\Facades\Translatable.
+Then to set up the fallback system you need to call static method on the facade `Smknstd\LaravelMissingTranslation\Facades\MissingTranslation`.
 Typically, you would put this in a service provider of your own.

 You have to register some code you want to run, by passing a closure.
 It will be used as a callback function and will be